-Grading: Audit, Normal, Pass/No Pass Repeatability: C ourse not repeatable Credit: Degree Applicable C-ID: None CSU: Not Transferable UC: Not Transferable Modality: Web C onferencing (F2F/Synch), Traditional (Fully In-Person), Online - Asynchronous, Interactive Video/Audio Offered: Spring
+Grading: Audit, Normal, Pass/No Pass Repeatability: Course not repeatable

+Modality: Web Conferencing (F2F/Synch), Traditional (Fully In-Person), Online - Asynchronous, Interactive Video/Audio

-IMEI 80C
+1EI 80C

-Flow, Pressure, Level and Temperature Course Hours: 13.5 hours lecture; 13.5 hours laboratory
+Flow, Pressure, Level and Temperature

 This course is designed to give the fundamental skills necessary to understand various measurements used in the electrical field.
-C overed in this course are properties and calculations for flow, pressure, level, and temperature.
+Covered in this course are properties and calculations for flow, pressure, level, and temperature.
 The student will learn how these values are used and measured in instrumentation systems.
 This course will be appropriate for students who wish to pursue a career in the residential, commercial or industrial electrical field.
 Prerequisite: IMEI 80B.

-Grading: Audit, Normal, Pass/No Pass Repeatability: C ourse not repeatable Credit: Degree Applicable C-ID: None CSU: Not Transferable UC: Not Transferable Modality: Web C onferencing (F2F/Synch), Traditional (Fully In-Person), Online - Asynchronous, Interactive Video/Audio Offered: Spring
+Grading: Audit, Normal, Pass/No Pass Repeatability: Course not repeatable

+Modality: Web Conferencing (F2F/Synch), Traditional (Fully In-Person), Online - Asynchronous, Interactive Video/Audio